CollabAR-Source/RMVMDD/README.md

 - **(distance number)** corresponds to one of the **six distances**.

 For instance, the image with name *'bag1_view1_distance1.jpg'* corresponds to the image of *instance #1* of *bag* captured at *distance1* from *view1*.

-## 5. <span id="5">Acknowledgments</span>

-The authors of this dataset are [Zida Liu](https://zidaliu.github.io/), Juan Blanco, [Guohao Lan](https://guohao.netlify.com/), and [Maria Gorlatova](https://maria.gorlatova.com/).
-This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).

-Contact Information of the contributors:

-* zida.liu AT duke.edu
-* juanmblanco AT me.com
-* guohao.lan AT duke.edu
-* maria.gorlatova AT duke.edu

-This work is supported by the Lord Foundation of North Carolina and by NSF awards CSR-1903136 and CNS-1908051.